Table of contents

 What is email marketing?

-To put it simply, email marketing is when an eCommerce brand sends a message to their customers, through an email.
+Simply put, email marketing is when an eCommerce brand sends a message to their customers through an email.

 History of email marketing